 Toxic Mold Illnesses

 The effects of exposure to black mold are not always physically evident.
 Sometimes, they destroy from within.
-A research suggested that the primary site of trichothecene action is the brain.
-This is why one of most common signs of mold sickness is behavioral toxicology.
+The research suggested that the primary site of trichothecene action is the brain.
+This is why one of the most common signs of mold sickness is behavioral toxicology.

 How Black Toxic Mold Causes Mental Illnesses?